-Otherwise, the funds will be geared toward professional development and supplies for the WRC Student Lounge.

-• Challenges: Identify obstacles that need to be overcome and/or need to be met.
+Otherwise, the funds will be geared toward professional development and supplies for the WRC Student Lounge. • Cha allenges: Identify obstacles that need to be overcome and/or need to be met.
 WRC's greatest challenge is that it continues to be understaffed.
-We are still recruiting one more professional staff to support our efforts and services.

-• Please provide information on any recent evaluations your unit may have had.
-What recommendations were made, and what actions were taken in response to the recommendations.
+We are still recruiting one more professional staff to support our efforts and services. ase provide information on any recent evaluations your unit may have had.
+What recommendations were de, and what actions were taken in response to the recommendations.
 Upon request, we can provide assessment information on some WRC programs and services offered during the 2023-2024 academic year.

-B. BUDGET QUESTIONS

-• Describe any SSFAC budget requests below.
-Departments may not duplicate budget requests for SSAF and RSAC.

-We did not request any SSFAC funding for this cycle.

-• How many FTE positions are currently open?
+B. BUDGET QUESTIONS • Des scribe any SSFAC budget requests below.
+Departments may not duplicate budget requests for SSAF and AC.
+We did not request any SSFAC funding for this cycle. w many FTE positions are currently open?
 Which if any of the positions are newly created?
-Why was there a need to hire additional staff?
+Why was there eed to hire additional staff?
 What expanded services are provided by the new hires?

+Addition plan: nal information or clarification you would like to provide the committee on your department's Budget N/A new position.

 We still need to hire one Student Life & Development Specialist 3 at 1 FTE.
-This is not a new position.
+This is not a